ncx-co/.github/profile/README.md

 ### Open Source Methodology

-Excited to share our updated IFM Methodology direct with code and data direct on GitHub.
-Read more about the details here: https://ncx.com/learning-hub/transparency-drives-trust-in-carbon-credit-quality-announcing-the-ncx-next-generation-harvest-deferral-methodology/
+Excited to share our updated IFM Methodology direct on GitHub.
+[Read more about the details here.](https://ncx.com/learning-hub/transparency-drives-trust-in-carbon-credit-quality-announcing-the-ncx-next-generation-harvest-deferral-methodology/)

 See the methodology text, code, and data: https://github.com/ncx-co/ifm_deferred_harvest